jgmelber/mlir-aie/AIEDialect.md

 operation ::= `AIE.dmaStart` `(` $channelDir `,` $channelIndex `,` $dest `,` $chain `)` attr-dict
 ```

 This operation declares a DMA channel to be used for data transfer.
 It usually exists inside
-either a MemOp (representing a TileDMA channel), or in a ShimDMAOp (representing a ShimDMA channel).
+either a MemOp (representing a TileDMA), or in a ShimDMAOp (representing a ShimDMA).
+A channel is defined by a direction (i.e., MM2S or S2MM) and an index.

 Example:
 ```
-    AIE.dmaStart("MM2S0", ^bd0, ^end)
+    AIE.dmaStart("MM2S", 0, ^bd0, ^end)
   ^bd0:
     AIE.useLock(%lock0, "Acquire", 0)
     AIE.dmaBd(<%buffer : memref<16 x f32>, 0, 16>, 0)